-In the event of a school closing or delay, accurate information will be made available to parents and staff members through the School Messenger phone calling system (to the phone number(s) provided at the beginning of the school year), the district website, and social media, and the following television and radio stations: WKYC TV 3, WEWS TV 5, FOX TV 8, WUAB TV 19, WAKR 1590 AM, WKDD 98.1 FM, WNIR 100.1 FM, WQMX 94.9 FM, WMMS 100.7 FM, and ohio.com.
+In the event of a school closing or delay, accurate information will be made available to parents and staff members through the School Messenger phone calling system (to the phone number(s) provided at the beginning of the school year), the district website, and social media, and the following television and radio stations: WKYC TV 3, WEWS TV 5, FOX TV 8, WUAB TV 19.
 These stations are notified as soon as the decision is made.